PeakIndicators/Getting-Started-On-Azure-ML/Documents/Explain-machine-learning-models-with-AzureML.md

 ## Creating explanations

+### Creating an exaplantion for a model trained outside of an Azure Machine Learning experiment
+Once you have a trained model you can you a suitable explainer from the Azure ML interpretability library.
+The example below shows how to use a **Tabular Explainer** to evaluate to a model trained outside of an Azure Machine Learning experiment.

+**Note:** You can generate global and local explanations for a model trained outside of an Azure Machine Learning Experiment but at the time (08/03/21) it is not possible to genrate visualizations to help evaluate global and local feature importance for your model.
+This is only available for models trained in Azure Machine Learning experiment runs that were configured to generate and upload explanations; or for the run which produces the best performing model in as automated machine learning experiment.

+      from interpret.ext.blackbox import TabularExplainer

+      # "features" and "classes" fields are optional
+      tab_explainer = TabularExplainer(model,
+                              X_train,
+                              features=features,
+                              classes=labels)
+      print(tab_explainer, "ready!")

+Once an explainer for your model has been created you use it to evaluate the overall feature importance in your model as shown below.
+The output is displayed with the most important feature listed first.

+      # You can use the training data or the test data here
+      global_tab_explanation = tab_explainer.explain_global(X_train)

+      # Get the top features by importance
+      global_tab_feature_importance = global_tab_explanation.get_feature_importance_dict()
+      for feature, importance in global_tab_feature_importance.items():
+       print(feature,":", importance)

+You can also use it to generate explanations for individul observations.
+This explanation quantifies the extent to which each feature influences the decision to predict each of the possible label values.
+In the case of a binary model for e.g., you can quantify the influence of each feature for each of these two label values for individual observations in a dataset.
+In the example below we evaluate the first two cases in the test dataset.

+      # Select the first two cases in the test dataset
+      X_explain = X_test[0:2]

+      # Get predictions
+      predictions = model.predict(X_explain)

+      # Get local explanations
+      local_tab_explanation = tab_explainer.explain_local(X_explain)

+      # Get feature names and importance for each possible label
+      local_tab_features = local_tab_explanation.get_ranked_local_names()
+      local_tab_importance = local_tab_explanation.get_ranked_local_values()

+      # This prints the feature names and importance for each label per observation
+      for l in range(len(local_tab_features)):
+      print('Support for', labels[l])
+      label = local_tab_features[l]
+      for o in range(len(label)):
+            print("\tObservation", o + 1)
+            feature_list = label[o]
+            total_support = 0
+            for f in range(len(feature_list)):
+                  print("\t\t", feature_list[f], ':', local_tab_importance[l][o][f])
+                  total_support += local_tab_importance[l][o][f]
+            print("\t\t ----------\n\t\t Total:", total_support, "Prediction:", labels[predictions[o]])

 When you use an estimator or a script to train a model in an Azure Machine Learning experiment, you can create an explainer and upload the explanation it generates to the run for later analysis.

 ### Creating an explanation in the experiment script
 To create an explanation in the experiment script, you'll need to ensure that the **azureml-interpret** and **azureml-contrib-interpret** packages are installed in the run environment.
 Then you can use these to create an explanation from your trained model and upload it to the run outputs.
-The following code example shows how code to generate and upload a model explanation can be incorporated into an experiment script.
+The following code example shows how code, to generate and upload a model explanation, can be incorporated into an experiment script.

       # Import Azure ML run library
       from azureml.core.run import Run